Social Sciences

 Learn more about these types of co-op.

-Sample employers & jobs
+Sample jobs and employers

 Social sciences students are technically skilled (numbers, technology) as well as interested in community, social and environmental involvement (communication and collaboration skills).